prishaanand/Clover-Hub-App/README.md

 #### Special Features:
 - All the details provided for each business are hyperlinked to the corresponding app.
 For instance, when viewing the phone number of a certain restaurant or sight, users can simply tap on the "Call" button and it will take to them to the phone app.
--
+- Map pins are tappable and provide the same detailed view as from the list.
+- Directions to the location can be previewed within the app as well as directly opened in Apple Maps.
+- Same features are available from any location.

 #### Note On Replication:
 Since this app utilizes the Yelp API, I had to create a personal API key in order to fetch information from Yelp's database.
 Because of privacy reasons